Polygon Tool

 Click and Drag to Draw

-Click anywhere on the canvas where you want to start your rectangle.
+Click anywhere on the canvas where you want to start your polygon.
 Hold down the mouse button and drag to make it the size you want.
 The behaviour depends on your selected mode.
 Release when it's perfect!

 Drawing Modes